Jaiv24/hatchway-backend-challenge/README.md

   Backend Challenge at Hatchways.

 ### Summary
- - This application contains the results of a challenge Hatchways.
+ - This application contains the results of a backend-challenge at Hatchways.
  - The challenge is entirely focused on the backend and uses an external API, as a result I have not used my own database.
  - tests are found in test/test-page.js